Cuban Anti-Slavery Committee: Purpose

-The Committee was originally convened in order to gather support for a pressure campaign in favor of United States recognition of, and support for, the Cuban belligerents.
+The Committee was originally convened in order to gather support for a pressure campaign in favor of United States recognition of, and support for, the Cuban belligerents from the perspective of African American men.
 Its founding members considered the war in Cuba to be a war against slavery and Old World colonialism with ramifications for the entire hemisphere.
 Given the multiracial makeup of the insurgent forces, they also viewed it as a model for interracial cooperation and equality in the United States.

-A large motivating factor for many individuals within the Committee was the hope that championing abolition movements abroad would bring more racial equality at home.
-Despite their freedom from slavery, African American individuals were still oppressed in a number of ways during this time period.
+A large motivating factor for Committee members was the belief that championing abolition movements abroad would bring more racial equality at home.
+Despite their recent freedom from slavery, African American individuals remained oppressed, excluded and segregated.
 Because of this, they often felt like their victories were incomplete.
 Winning more civil liberty victories abroad would help set a powerful precedence for civil conduct within the United States.
-Many individuals also felt that it was the country's inherent duty to fight for abolition abroad, based on the principles found in the Emancipation Proclamation.
+African Americans also felt that it was the country's inherent duty to fight for abolition abroad, based on the principles found in the Emancipation Proclamation.

-Reverend Garnet’s activity with the organization, in particular, was dedicated to advancing the proposition that slavery was not defeated until it was defeated everywhere, that the African American activist’s work was not done until slavery was eradicated from the Americas.
+Reverend Garnet's activity with the organization, in particular, was dedicated to advancing the proposition that slavery was not defeated until it was defeated everywhere, that the African American activist's work was not done until slavery was eradicated from the Americas.
 In this light, the Cuban revolution represented a continuation of the abolition efforts that were so recently successful in the United States.

 Prominent Members

 Samuel Raymond Scottron was a founding member and leader of the Committee.
-Scottron, born around 1843, was a prominent member of the African American community in New York City and is most well-known for inventing the curtain rod.
+Scottron, born around 1843, was a prominent member of the African American community in New York City and is most well known for inventing the curtain rod.
 He was heavily involved in civil rights causes throughout his life up until his death on October 14, 1908.

 Henry Highland Garnet was the secretary of the Committee and one of its founding members.
 A former slave, he was born on December 23, 1815, and grew up in New York City after obtaining his freedom with his family.
 Garnet graduated from the Oneida Institute in 1840 and became a Presbyterian minister.
 He died on February 12, 1882, while serving as the United States Minister and Counsel General to Liberia.
 His entire life was filled with action towards overcoming racial inequalities, both in the United States and abroad.

 P.B.S.
 Pinchback was another important leader of the Committee.
 He served for the Union Army during the Civil War and became the United States' first African American governor when he served as the governor of Louisiana.